Rebuilding Trust in Social Commerce

 • Fun Experience

-Users want a fun, exclusive shopping experience that feels premium and relationship-driven.
+Users want a fun, exclusive, boutique shopping experience that feels premium and relationship-driven.
 The platform must create a sense of connection, calm, and credibility (not chaos).

 • Influencer Connections